playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 Let's answer these questions one-by-one, starting with:

-# What is a side effect?
+# What Is a Side Effect?

 A side effect is when a piece of code changes or relies on state outside its local environment.
 When a piece of code does not contain a side effect, it is considered "pure".